ENG498-JCDD/Team3/src/snap-us-income-elig-fy20to26.md

   <div class="note">
     <p>
-    The graph above charts annual changes in average monthly SNAP benefits (in dollars) per SNAP participant nationally.
+    The graph above charts annual changes in average monthly SNAP benefits (in dollars) per SNAP participant nationally from FY1969 to FY2024. [<i>Data from the USDA website.</i>]
     </p>
     <p>
-    The graph indicates a fairly steady increase in monthly SNAP benefits from FY1969 (first year of the SNAP program) until about FY2019. <b>Between FY2019 and FY2021, monthly benefits increased by about $85</b> (<i>compare this to the average yearly increase of approximately $2.46 between FY1969 and FY2019</i>).
+    The graph indicates a fairly steady increase in monthly SNAP benefits from FY1969 (first year of the SNAP program) until about FY2019. <b>Between FY2019 and FY2021, monthly benefits increased by about $85</b> (<i>compare this to an average yearly increase of approximately $2.46 between FY1969 and FY2019</i>).
     </p>
     <ul>
       <li>